Scuola Grande di San Rocco

 Intricate woodwork

-The whole of the Sala Capitolare is lined with walnut panels enclosed between detailed allegorical sculptures.
+The Sala Capitolare is entirely clad in walnut paneling, framed by detailed allegorical sculptures.

 Dramatic illumination